ryjchen24/ryjchen24/README.md

 ## What I’m Currently Working On
 - Building an LLM RAG system for a full stack web app
 - Improving my deep learning, CV, and NN skills
+- Studying for finals and preparing to lock in for the summer!

 ---